*This post may contain affiliate links. Please read our disclosure for more info.

 - Answering questions about the Whitsundays, the Providence and also the history of the area – including the impacts of Cyclone Debbie

-2) The Providence V Gives You a Taste of History
+2) The Providence V Experience Provides a Taste of History

-Compared to many of the sailing tours at the Whitsundays, sailing on the Providence V from Airlie Beach is definitely unique – being an old-style sailing ship rather than a large new catamaran.
+Compared to many of the sailing tours at the Whitsundays, Providence sailing from Airlie Beach is definitely unique – being an old-style sailing ship rather than a large new catamaran.

 Sure there are perks of both sailing experiences, but the Providence V radiates a sense of charm and personality that you’re unlikely to get from other tours.